Some Software I Like a Lot

 - Directory Opus

 - I never realized how inadequate the file listings in Windows Explorer are until I discovered Directory Opus.
 For example, whenever I looked at a folder containing graphics files or photos in Windows Explorer, I had to open a separate piece of software to see what the files looked like.
 No longer!
 Though DOpus, as it's called, can look just like Windows Explorer, when I view a list of files that include photos or other graphics, DOpus will show me a thumbnail view and the dimensions of each file as I put my mouse over the filename.
 It can also provide a thumbnail view of all the files in any or all folders, so I can see large numbers of images at once.
 Thanks to a built-in viewer pane, I can also preview Word, Excel, Powerpoint, and Adobe Acrobat documents, as well as graphics and text files.
 I can ask DOpus to show me a single folder, or two folders together (good for moving and synchronizing files), and it can do so in several different configurations.
 DOpus also comes with optional ZIP and FTP programs built in.
 Though DOpus is immensely configurable, it's also easy to use right from the start.
 And as you find yourself wanting to take advantage of its many additional features, you can consult not just an extensive User's Manual and an online tutorial but also a user forum that provides quick and helpful answers to your questions.
 Directory Opus is shareware that provides an unusually generous 60-day trial period.
-Directory Opus 10 works with XP, Vista, and 7 (32- and 64-bit).
-NOTE: If you use the program WindowBlinds, be aware that faults in past versions of that program will break a number of features in Directory Opus!
-The problem may have been fixed in the most recent WindowBlinds version.
-More information about this issue is available here.
+It comes in a Pro and a less expensive Lite version; the differences are listed here.
+Directory Opus 11 works with XP, Vista, 7 & 8 (32- and 64-bit).

 I Also Really Like the Following: